-- Following the THR precautions as well as comfort are the key points of positioning. - Several pillows will be needed to be positioned at the resident's back to keep them in good side lying position.
+Following the THR precautions as well as comfort are the key points of positioning.

-Demonstrate proper positioning of resident in bed
+Several pillows will be needed to be positioned at the resident's back to keep them in good sidelying position.

-- Bend uninvolved leg and bridge to edge of bed - lower uninvolved leg to the floor - Prop up on elbows if possible - Caregiver cradles involved leg with one arm, and the other arm blocks across the resident's waist and grasps the draw sheet - Pivot around to the edge of the bed - Lower feet to the floor - Watch your body mechanics while you are doing this mobility. - You control the position of the involved leg you can maintain the THR precautions. - Your arm across the resident's waist prevents them from sitting up to 90 degrees or more.
+Watch your body mechanics while you are doing this mobility.

-- You are in control of this mobility. - Always explain to your resident what you are doing and what they can do to help. - Involving the resident helps them learn their precautions.
+You control the position of the involved leg - you can maintain the THR precautions.

-- Locking of brakes
+Your arm across the resident's waist prevents them from sitting up to 90 degrees or more.
+You are in control of this mobility.

-- Use of Correct positioning devices
+Always explain to your resident what you are doing and what they can do to help.
+Involving the resident helps them learn their precautions.

-- Always transport with footrests in place do not let feet dangle
+Locking of brakes Use of Correct positioning devices Always transport with footrests in place - do not let feet dangle